chunkingz/CS472/README.md

 # CS472 (WAP)

-Click into the movie-review directory to see the README.md
+Click into the grades and/or nerdluv directories to see the README.md